- MA Heritage Management

-Provides the foundation for your subsequent study.
-We will explore changing and contested ideas about the nature of heritage, examine the social, political, and economic context in which heritage is defined and managed, and consider the best of current practice through a series of workshops.
+Trimester one provides the foundation for your subsequent study.
+We'll explore changing and contested ideas about the nature of heritage, examine the social, political, and economic context in which heritage is defined and managed, and consider the best of current practice through a series of workshops.
 These are led by some of the best professionals in the sector, many of whom will continue to offer you support and advice.

-Tests how far your thinking has developed.
-You will plan and undertake an independent research project, which allows you to ask key questions about an aspect of current practice which most inspires or concerns you.
-In parallel with this, you will complete a 25 day placement with one of our many partners in the sector.
+Trimester two tests how far your thinking has developed.
+You'll plan and undertake an independent research project, which allows you to ask key questions about an aspect of current practice that most inspires or concerns you.
+In parallel with this, you will complete a 25-day placement with one of our many partners in the sector.